-- (b) Fee for the period until June 8, 2022; composed as set out in the table under (a) above. - (c) Fee for the period as of June 8, 2022 until October 18, 2022; composed as set out in the table under (a) above. - (d) Fee for the period as of June 8, 2022; composed as set out in the table under (a) above. - (e) Salary pursuant to employment agreement between Pierre Gianello and the Company for the role of Pierre Gianello as medical director of the Company one day per week. - (f) Fringe benefits consist of the reimbursement of out-of-pocket expenses (mostly travel related). - (g) Meal vouchers. - (h) The "multi-year variable" remuneration corresponds to the "surplus value" as calculated in Table 4 below.
+- (b) Salary pursuant to employment agreement between Pierre Gianello and the Company for the role of Pierre Gianello as medical director of the Company one day per week. - (c) Fringe benefits consist of the reimbursement of out-of-pocket expenses (mostly travel related). - (d) Meal vouchers. - (e) The "multi-year variable" remuneration corresponds to the "surplus value" as calculated in Table 4 below.
+Where the surplus value is negative, the multi-year variable remuneration is deemed zero. - (f) The numbers included in this column may differ from the numbers included in Note 32.2 to the Consolidated Financial Statements due to accounting rules applied for purposes of the Consolidated Financial Statements.